nikiroo/fanfix/README.md

 Any platform with at lest Java 1.6 on it should be ok.

+It has only been tested on Linux and Windows for now, but feel free to inform me if you try it on another system.

-If you have any problems to compile it with a supported Java version (1.5 won't work, but you may try to cross-compile or change the Bundle.java class from the utilities; 1.6 and 1.8 have been tested and work), please contact me.
+If you have any problems to compile it with a supported Java version (1.5 won't work, but you may try to cross-compile; 1.6 and 1.8 have been tested and work), please contact me.

 ## Usage

-You can start the program in CLI mode:
+You can start the program in GUI mode (as in the screenshot on top):
 - ```java -jar fanfix.jar```

-__TODO__: offer a GUI mode (work in progress)

-The following arguments are allowed:
+The following arguments are also allowed:
 - ```--import [URL]```: import the story at URL into the local library
 - ```--export [id] [output_type] [target]```: export the story denoted by ID to the target file
 - ```--convert [URL] [output_type] [target] (+info)```: convert the story at URL into target, and force-add the .info and cover if +info is passed